My Samsung Galaxy S22 Ultra just failed the drop test

 "Why do only my phones shatter?" asked my wife.

-The closer I looked, the more I could see that this fine fissure, which starts at the top of the phone just above and to the right of the selfie camera, and snakes like the Amazon nearly two-thirds of the way down the face of the display to the right edge.
+Looking closer, I could see a fine fissure snaking from the top of the phone, just above and to the right of the selfie camera, nearly two-thirds of the way down the face of the display to the right edge.

-When the phone is on, you can barely notice it, unless a letter falls right underneath the crack and then is split into two slightly displaced halves.
+When the phone is on, you can barely notice it unless a letter falls right under the crack and is split into two slightly displaced halves.

 This should not have happened.

-With the Samsung Galaxy S22 Ultra, Samsung built, off the original Galaxy Note design base, a brick of a phone.
+With the Samsung Galaxy S22 Ultra, Samsung built a brick of a phone off the original Galaxy Note design base.
 It's a large, solid, rigid, but not unpleasant to hold, 229-gram device that, from the look of it, should be up for a drop or two.

 The phone is wrapped in Gorilla Glass Victus+ (which is rated by Corning to handle drops of up to 2 meters).
 It covers that back and my now damaged 6.8-inch AMOLED screen.
 Plus, I had it in a case.

-You might wonder why, when I reviewed the Samsung Galaxy S22 Ultra, I didn't arrive at this conclusion earlier.
-The reality is, and I've made no secret about this, I do not do drop tests with review units, devices temporarily handed to me by manufacturers that they have every expectation will be returned to them in reasonably pristine condition.
+You might wonder why I didn't arrive at this conclusion when I reviewed the Samsung Galaxy S22 Ultra.
+The fact is that I don't do drop tests with review units, devices temporarily handed to me by manufacturers that they have every expectation will be returned in reasonably pristine condition.

-I am happy to drop them in water, but fumbling them on concrete and knowing that, even if they do not break, their smooth shiny bodies will get some unsightly scuffs, I don't think it's a good idea to do that with the equipment you don't own.
+I'm happy to dip them in water, but not drop them on concrete knowing that, even if they don't break, they'll get some unsightly scuffs.
+I don't think it's a good idea to do that with equipment you don't own.

-Also, my review process tends to reflect how I would use these products if I owned them.
+Also, my review process reflects how I would use these products if I owned them.
 I generally don't drop technology (or really anything).

-Still, here I am, confronted with the result of an unplanned drop test and the results are not good.
+Still, here I am, confronted with the result of an unplanned drop test and the results aren't good.

-A three-foot (or 1 meter) drop of the cased smartphone should not have resulted in this crack, though I understand that with any glass-screened device, all you need to do is find the optimal stress point and where the physics are just right to fracture even the toughest screen.
+A three-foot (or 1 meter) drop of the cased smartphone shouldn't have resulted in this crack.
+However, I understand that with any glass-screened device, all you need to do is find the optimal stress point and where the physics are just right to fracture even the toughest screen.

 It's also worth noting that the screen crack in no way affects the performance of the Samsung Galaxy S22 Ultra.
-It's just as fast and fun to use as ever - until my digit skips over that fine, sharp edge.
+It's just as fast and fun to use as ever – until my digit skips over that fine, sharp edge.
 That break also means that the device is no longer sealed against the elements.
-I would not confidentially drop it in a bucket of water or even use it out in the rain for too long.
+I wouldn't confidently drop it in a bucket of water or even use it out in the rain for too long.

 I'm disappointed in myself for my clumsiness and, a bit, in the Galaxy S22 Ultra for not being equal to such a short fall.

-It's not a great look for this Samsung Galaxy S22 Ultra, but I caution against assuming that all S22 Ultra's are prone to similar fragility.
-My guess is that the fall caught the top edge of the phone and that screen-first fall might've had a different result.
+It's not a great look for this Samsung Galaxy S22 Ultra, but I caution against assuming that all S22 Ultras are prone to fragility.
+My guess is that the fall caught the top edge of the phone and that a screen-first fall might've had a different result.

 - Want to know what I thought